 Why Does Spain Require an Apostille for Visas?

 Spain requires an Apostille for visas to ensure the authenticity of documents submitted by visa applicants.
 The Apostille is a certification that verifies the validity of official documents issued in one country and intended for use in another.
 By requiring an Apostille, Spain aims to prevent document fraud and maintain the integrity of its visa application process.
 The Apostille serves as an internationally recognized stamp that simplifies the legalization process and facilitates the acceptance of documents abroad.
-It guarantees that the documents presented with visa applications are genuine and can be trusted.
+It guarantees that the documents presented with visa applications are genuine and can be trusted, and apostilles are also required for residency applications to ensure the authenticity of documents submitted for these purposes.

 What is the Purpose of an Apostille for Visas?

 The purpose of an apostille for visas is to authenticate important documents, ensuring their validity and legal recognition in foreign countries.
+Apostilles also help verify the identity of applicants by confirming the authenticity of their personal documents, which is essential for residency and visa applications.
 The apostille certifies that the document is genuine, and the signature and seal on the document are authentic.
 It simplifies the visa application process by eliminating the need for further authentication.
 Without an apostille, visa applications may be delayed, rejected, or require additional documentation.
 The apostille provides assurance to the receiving country that the documents are reliable and meet the necessary legal requirements.

 Fun fact: The apostille process was introduced by the Hague Convention of 1961 to facilitate the acceptance of public documents across participating countries.